-To counter the misconceptions and negative news—and mark health clubs as essential businesses—IHRSA is meeting with medical experts to get their view on the matter.
+To counter the misconceptions and negative news—and mark health clubs as essential businesses—IHRSA is meeting with medical and health policy experts to get their view on the matter.
 This article is the second installment in a series in which we will share expert opinions from medical, science, and public health professionals focusing on:

 - exercising safely in clubs during a pandemic,